Doragd/Notes/docs/index.md

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs help` - Print this help message.

-## Project layout
+## Theme color

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

-## Click on a tile to change the color of the theme
+Click on a tile to change the color of the theme
 ### Primary colors

 > Default: `white`